 Meanwhile, it can take months to replace employees who quit, leading to a loss of productivity that can significantly reduce revenue generation.

 Here’s the kicker: Almost any mentoring program can help you lower turnover.
+Structured programs, in particular, can be highly effective in reducing employee turnover by providing clear guidelines and support for both mentors and mentees.
 The question is whether lowering turnover will be a primary or secondary objective for the program.
 Either way, you should highlight retention as an objective to your programs, and track data associated with turnover.

 How do I incorporate employee retention into my program?

 The best way to make sure your program impacts employee retention is by targeting the individuals or groups within your organization that have the highest turnover rates.
-You should work together with the HR team to examine retention data and exit survey data.
+You should work together with HR professionals to examine retention data and exit survey data.

 From there, your plan of attack will be to determine what types of programs these populations most need or want that will encourage them to stay at your company longer.
 At the same time, we’ve found that most mentoring programs have a net positive impact on employee retention, career development programs tend to be the most popular.